thautwarm/Site-32/src/PL/paper-reading-LHKP.rst

 So I have a question about why not process type aliases firstly and convert them into regular types containing no aliases?
-The paper said "Since OCaml cannot distinguish between data types and aliases...", I think it's not true, for Ocaml types are named with lowercase leading character, while datatype constructor are given through names that start with uppercase character.
+The paper said "Since OCaml cannot distinguish between data types and aliases...", I think it's not true, for OCaml types are named with lowercase leading character, while datatype constructor are given through names that start with uppercase character.

 .. code-block :: ocaml